raganwald/raganwald.github.com/creative-works.md

 - [HashLife in the Browser](/hashlife), computing qudrillions of generations of Conway's Game of Life in a browser.
 - [allong.es](https://github.com/raganwald/allong.es), a library for writing ES5 in a functional style.
+- [oscin.es](https://github.com/raganwald/oscin.es), a library for playing with combinatorial logic puzzles such as those found in [To Mock a Mockingbird](https://en.wikipedia.org/wiki/To_Mock_a_Mockingbird)

 ### books